farisNassif/FourthYear_TheoryOfAlgorithims/Overview/overview.md

 In relation to [Cryptographic Hash Functions](https://en.wikipedia.org/wiki/Cryptographic_hash_function) <b>one-way</b> essentially means there is no way to knowingly reverse the hash.
 It's important to note a hash is not encryption as it <b>cannot</b> be decrypted back to the original text [[4]](https://www.sciencedirect.com/topics/computer-science/one-way-hash-function).

 #### <i>What is MD5 Used For?</i>
-In regards to [collisions](https://en.wikipedia.org/wiki/Collision_attack), MD5 is already broken, meaning it is still a valid hashing algorithm, however it is not a <b>secure</b> hashing algorithm.
-A major function of MD5 was validating the integrity of files.
+In regards to [collisions](https://en.wikipedia.org/wiki/Collision_attack), MD5 is already long broken, meaning it is still a valid hashing algorithm, however it is not a <b>secure</b> hashing algorithm and should absolutely <b>not</b> be used for any delicate information.
+However, MD5 is still used widely today to validate the integrity of files.
 Consider the following image,

 <p align="center">
   <img src = "https://i.imgur.com/YbJOSWL.png" width="400" height="400">